jlplayel/anagrams-jersey-spring/README.txt

 There are two different ways implemented, called Java and Sql.
 - The Java approach uses pure Java 8 for getting the anagrams.
 - The Sql approach uses an in-memory database for getting the solution.
-    The first time is slower because it loads the dictionary.

 PERFORMANCE
 It is reasonable for a "normal" computer if the phrase does not have many letters.